 You’ve probably heard by now, but enterprise is the hot thing in the Valley right now.
 (For the record, I’ve always thought what we are doing is cool.)
 Still, the widespread interest was only re-affirmed yesterday during the “How Enterprise Got Sexy” panel at TechCrunch Disrupt.
-If you missed it, check out the video footage here:

 The panel gave me the chance to discuss mobile disruption, the Innovator’s Dilemma and company impact – and how we think about those topics at Okta – with my peers from Box, Cloudera and Asana.